xavier630/xavier-talon-standard-lib/README.md

+# Fork Features
+* `out in up down` commands for scrolling and zooming
+* Email template commands
+* Extended text selection, deletion, cutting, and copying
+* `clip` command for enter

 # knausj_talon

 Talon configs for Mac, Windows, and Linux.
 Very much in progress.
 This is also intended to work with both Dragon Naturally Speaking and wav2letter.